 - Trust your instincts.
 Victims of stalking often feel pressured by friends or family to downplay the stalker's behavior, but stalking poses a real threat of harm.
 Your safety is paramount. - Call the police if you feel you are in any immediate danger.
 Explain why even some actions that seem harmless-like leaving you a gift-are causing you fear. - Keep a record or log of each contact with the stalker.
 Be sure also to document any police reports. - Stalkers often use technology to contact their victims.
 Save all e-mails, text messages, photos, and postings on social networking sites as evidence of the stalking behavior. - Get connected with a local victim advocate to talk through your options and discuss safety planning.
-Call the National Domestic Violence Hotline at 1-800-799-SAFE22 knowledge of (e.g. when the harassment is in plain sight, widespread, or well known to students and staff, such as harassment occurring in hallways, during scheduled class sessions, during extracurricular activities supervised by Mandl staff, or through graffiti on Mandl's premises).
+Call the National Domestic Violence Hotline at 1-800-799- SAFE22

+Members of the Mandl community who are found to be engaging in any behaviors that can be classified as harassing will face disciplinary actions commensurate with the severity of their actions.
+Mandl will address harassment incidents about which it knows or reasonably should have knowledge of (e.g. when the harassment is in plain sight, widespread, or well known to students and staff, such as harassment occurring in hallways, during scheduled class sessions, during extracurricular activities supervised by Mandl staff, or through graffiti on Mandl's premises).
 In cases where the obvious signs of the harassment are sufficient to take disciplinary action against an individual, the College will do so in accordance with its written policies.
 If through its investigation or conduct hearing process Mandl becomes aware of misconduct or discovers additional incidents that, taken together, may constitute a hostile environment, the individual(s) involved in creating such hostile conditions or environments will be subject to separate investigations or hearings.
 In all cases, without exception, Mandl staff, faculty, and students are expected to familiarize themselves with all of Mandl's policies prohibiting harassment and procedures for reporting and resolving complaints that will alert the College to incidents of harassment.